muratk5n/thirdwave/en/README.md

 ---

 Reuters: "South Korea, Saudi to boost ties on energy, defence; $30 bln in deals signed..
-Yoon hoped to see South Korean companies' participation in projects such as the NEOM smart city project in Saudi Arabia and further cooperation in the defence industry and future energy such as hydrogen, his office said in a statement"
+[President] Yoon hoped to see South Korean companies' participation in projects such as the NEOM smart city project in Saudi Arabia and further cooperation in the defence industry and future energy such as hydrogen, his office said in a statement"

 ---